Julien-cpsn/ATAC/README.md

 ### Ideas (will think about it later)

-- Base URL on a collection
+- Base URL property on collections

 ## Documentation